mo7mmed77/Behavior_Cloning/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of five convolution neural network (similar to Nvidia model) with 3x3 filter sizes and  strides 2X2.
+My model mainly consists of five convolution neural network (similar to Nvidia model) with strides 2X2.
+The input layer is used similar to the expected input from the simulator (160, 320, 3).

 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.
 Moreover, Max pooling is used to reduce the size of the image features, hence reduce the number of training paramters in the model.
 Two dropout layers are used to reduce and prevent overfitting of the model.
 A densely connected layer is used to provide learning features from all the combinations of the features of the previous layer.
 Cropping of the images is used to ignore the irrelevent off road features, such as the sky, mountains, trees... etc.